SunkenSplash/Reacts-Information/terms_of_service.md

 # Terms of Service for Reacts

-## SunkenSplashGaming#4953 operates Reacts, which provides the SERVICE.
+## SunkenSplash operates Reacts, which provides the SERVICE.

 The Terms of Service govern your use of Reacts, and you agree to these Terms in using it.